 You see, your holy discontent can play one of the greatest roles in discovering your purpose, or calling (also known as a “burning bush”).
 I wrote this years back to go over the connection between your purpose (or calling, like a burning bush) and your holy discontent.
 Check it out (you might need to skim down) to help you begin thinking about your own holy discontent.

 How Starting Good Fires with the LBD.Project Can Help

-Last week I had the privilege to briefly speak about the two different types of anger and how through the LBD.Project, our annual project to bring freedom to modern slaves, I’ve become a lot better at being a firestarter without the poison-anger.
+Last week I had the privilege to briefly speak about the two different types of anger.
+Through Blackout Trafficking (LBD.Project), our annual project to bring freedom to modern slaves and the exploited I’ve become a lot better at being a firestarter without the poison-anger.

-One person told me it was weird that I invited people who struggled with anger (beyond a good holy discontent) to do the the LBD.Project with me.
-Yes, if your holy discontent is that human trafficking shouldn’t be a thing, then it makes sense for you to do the LBD.Project.
+One person told me it was weird that I invited people who struggled with anger (beyond a good holy discontent) to do Blackout Trafficking with me.
+Yes, if your holy discontent is that human trafficking shouldn’t be a thing, then it makes sense for you to do Blackout Trafficking.
 But even though it might seem disconnected, I still think the invite should stand.
-Even if ending human trafficking isn’t your passion, but ending childhood sexual abuse, or preventing school shootings is something you care a lot about–I think the LBD.Project will help.
+Even if ending human trafficking isn’t your passion, but ending childhood sexual abuse, or preventing school shootings is something you care a lot about–I think Blackout Trafficking will help.